B2B Lead Generation: 18 Proven Strategies for 2025 (That Actually Work)

 See more: Revenue Marketing Report

-So, with this list, I’m not saying, “do all of these things and $$$$.”
+With the below list, I’m not saying, “do all of these things and $$$$.”
 I’m saying build your lead generation strategy around your target audience, ability, and budget.

 Without further ado, let’s jump in and look at online and offline B2B lead generation strategies.

-The best-performing B2B lead generation strategies
+The best-performing B2B lead generation strategies (2025 edition)

 Looking for leads online?
 Here are some ideas to generate leads in the digital world.
 And while some of them may seem obvious, sometimes it’s worth reminding ourselves that the answers are less complicated than they might seem.

-1. Good ol’ email marketing
+1. Good ol’ email marketing (with some AI muscle)

 According to marketing automation tool Emma, 59% of marketers point to email as being their best channel for revenue generation.
-Okay, if you have someone on your email list of subscribers, they’re already potentially a lead, but email is vital for establishing (with little hands-on sales work and lead scoring in place) whether those marketing leads are actually viable.

 Valuable content can be awesome for B2B lead generation, but it comes with an armful of caveats.
 Number one being that content works best for nurturing MQLs, i.e. someone in the beginning of the buyer’s journey, rather than for building a list of SQLs.
 Additionally, good quality content arguably requires an order of magnitude more planning, resources, and just hard work than, say email.